adamwong246/testeranto/README.md

 # testeranto.ts
 ## teeny tiny tightly-typed typescript tests

 Testeranto.ts a Typescript testing framework.
 It is a way of specifing stateful logic, lifting that knowledge out of your stakeholder's head and into a high-level strongly-typed specification.
-Testeranto can test any statefull code, from individual javascript classes to entire services, all with the stakeholder-friendly gherkin-like syntax we all know and love.
+Testeranto can test any statefull code, from individual javascript classes to entire services, all with the gherkin-like syntax we all know and love.
 Most testing frameworks focus either on the small-scale (unit tests) or the large-scale (integration tests, E2E tests) but testeranto brings them all under 1 tent, providing 1 type interface for all your tests.

 Testeranto is NOT for testing stateless, or "pure", functions- it is designed only to address _stateful_ logic.
 Testeranto is made to test individual classes as well as more complex pieces of code but it's not designed to address functions themselves.